microsoft/BotFramework-Composer/docs/tutorial-create-echobot.md

 ![start bot](./media/tutorial-echobot/start-bot.gif)

-5. Type anything in the Emulator to have the bot echo back your response.
+5. Type anything in Emulator to have the bot echo back your response.

 ![test in emulator](./media/tutorial-echobot/test-emulator.gif)